-‘Huffington Post’ Essay About Melania Trump Alleges Emotional Abuse – Gets 49,000 Facebook Likes [Video]
+‘Huffington Post’ Essay About Melania Trump Alleges Emotional Abuse, Gets 49,000 Facebook Likes [Video]

-First Lady Melania Trump is back in the news on Friday, January 27, with certain portions the public continuing to express their concern over the activities that cameras caught one week ago today, when President Donald Trump experienced his inauguration into leadership of the U.S. During the long day and night, photos and videos caught interactions between Mr. and Mrs. Trump that resulted in people on social media embarking upon the hashtag #FreeMelania and body language experts examining Melania’s every move — as reported by the Inquisitr — as related to her husband, as seen in the photos and videos below.
+First Lady Melania Trump is back in the news on Friday, January 27, with certain portions the public continuing to express their concern over the activities that cameras caught one week ago today during President Donald Trump’s inauguration.
+As reported by the Inquisitr, over the course of the long day and night, photos and videos caught interactions between Mr. and Mrs. Trump that resulted in people on social media embarking upon the hashtag #FreeMelania and body language experts examining Melania’s every move as she related to her husband, as seen in the photos and videos below.

-‘Huffington Post’ Essay About Melania Trump Alleges Emotional Abuse – Gets 49,000 Facebook Likes [Video]
+‘Huffington Post’ Essay About Melania Trump Alleges Emotional Abuse, Gets 49,000 Facebook Likes [Video]

 -